Digitex Token Price Hits $0.0064 on Top Exchanges (DGTX)

-Digitex Token (CURRENCY:DGTX) traded 7.3% lower against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on June 11th.
-Digitex Token has a total market cap of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-Over the last seven days, Digitex Token has traded 14.3% lower against the U.S. dollar.
-One Digitex Token coin can currently be purchased for approximately $0.0064 or 0.00000012 BTC on exchanges.
+Digitex Token (CURRENCY:DGTX) traded 7.3% lower against the dollar during the 1-day period ending at 20:00 PM Eastern on June 18th.
+Over the last seven days, Digitex Token has traded 14.3% lower against the dollar.
+Digitex Token has a market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last day.
+One Digitex Token coin can currently be bought for about $0.0064 or 0.00000012 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.